 Example:

-Want to turn your multiple-choice survey responses into actionable insights?
+Want to turn responses to multiple-choice questions into actionable insights?
 Use Checkbox to design flexible, easy-to-analyze surveys and capture meaningful data from your audience.
 Request a demo today.

 Below we’ve gathered 25 MCQs designed to cover preferences, behaviors, and opinions across different areas.
 You can use them to create efficient trivia question multiple-choice surveys, or adapt them for customer feedback forms, employee engagement surveys, market segmentation studies, and more.

-Respondents select only one option.
+Respondents select only one answer.
 The best format is radio buttons (one question per row) or as a dropdown (collapsible list).

 Respondents select more than one option.
-A typical format for these questions is a checkbox.
+A typical format for these multiple-choice questions is a checkbox.

 Usually used to measure agreement or satisfaction, Likert scale questions can be shown as individual radio buttons or as a matrix (multiple items on one scale).